Event-based reconstruction of time-resolved centreline deformation of flapping flags: Experimental results

 \section{Experimental results}

 The proposed algorithm is now demonstrated for experimental data.
-A flag made out of paper (Papeteria $\qty[mode = text]{80}{g.m^{-2}}$) is attached to a vertical pole at the outlet of an open-section wind tunnel (\qtyproduct[product-units=power]{450x450}{\mm}).
-The centreline is illuminated by a horizontal light sheet generated with a laser pointer and a Powell lens.
+A square flag made out of paper (Papeteria $\qty[mode = text]{80}{g.m^{-2}}$) of length $L = \qty{18}{cm}$ is attached to a vertical pole at the outlet of an open-section wind tunnel (\qtyproduct[product-units=power]{450x450}{\mm}).
+The centreline is illuminated by a horizontal light sheet generated with a continuous laser pointer and a Powell lens.
 An event-based camera (Century Arks SilkyEvCam VGA with a 35mm lens) is placed above the flag on one side and records the motion of the illuminated centreline for approximately \qty{6}{s}.
+Reconstruction is performed with $\kindex{N}{j}=10$, $\alpha=0.6$, $\dd{s}=L/50$, $\dd{t} = \tau = \qty{5}{ms}$ for non flapping flags, and $\dd{t}=\tau = \qtyrange{0.29}{0.48}{ms}$ for flapping flags, resulting in an equivalent frame rate of $\qtyrange{2.1}{3.5}{kHz}$.
 A time-resolved laser distance sensor (Baumer OM70) measures independently the transverse displacement of the flag at $x/L = 0.73$.
 Time synchronisation between the camera and the distance sensor is achieved with an external trigger signal.
 An absolute error $e(t)$ indicates the discrepancy between the distance sensor data and the reconstructed centreline from the event-based data (\cref{fig:experimental_results}.a).

 Comparison between the lateral displacement data from the event-based camera and the distance sensor is presented in \cref{fig:experimental_results}.b.
 The transverse error $e(t)$ oscillates between \qtyrange[range-phrase={\ and\ }]{0}{1.5}{\percent} of the centreline length (\cref{fig:experimental_results}.c).
 The root-mean square distance $\kindex{\Delta}{RMS}$ between the cloud of points and the reconstruction surface for each update interval quantifies how close the reconstruction is from the original data (\cref{fig:experimental_results}.d).
 The cloud of points is qualitatively well captured by the reconstruction surface with $\kindex{\Delta}{RMS}/L$ oscillating between \qtyrange[range-phrase={\ and\ }]{0.7}{1.2}{\percent} (\cref{fig:experimental_results}.e).
 Superimposed deformations at different time instants outline the complex motion of the centreline and the two-dimensional path of the tip (\cref{fig:experimental_results}.f).
 The envelope depicts two necks which is consistent with the literature for this type of paper flags and flow velocities \cite{virot_fluttering_2013}.